Wizkid: Feuds

-Wizkid became engulfed in battles on Twitter with several artists, including his erstwhile boss Banky W and former label mate Skales.
+Wizkid became engulfed in battles on X (formerly Twitter) with several artists, including his erstwhile boss Banky W and former label mate Skales.
 Other artists include Davido, Dammy Krane, Saeon, Samklef, Reekado Banks, blogger Linda Ikeji. and comedian "Mr. Jollof".

 Fashion style

-In an interview with Alex Frank of Vogue magazine in February 2015, Wizkid said he wears a mixture of streetwear and traditional Nigerian clothes.
-He cited Pharrell Williams as one of his fashion style icons.
+In an interview with Alex Frank of Vogue magazine in February 2015, Wizkid said he wears a mixture of streetwear and traditional Nigerian clothing.
+He cited Pharrell Williams as one of his fashion icons.
 Moreover, he revealed plans to establish a clothing line following the release of Sounds from the Other Side.

 Legacy

 Wizkid's work is credited for popularizing Afrobeats worldwide in the late 2010s and early 2020s.
 Morgan Enos of The Recording Academy praised his 2020 album Made in Lagos as a "potent mix of Afrobeats and R&B", stating that it "further accelerated the already-unstoppable surge of Nigerian music throughout the world".
 NotJustOk opined "The 'afrobeats to the world' movement is one that has progressed from being a trek, to a trot and now presently, a swift race, with baton tightly clenched by several star players whose sounds have sliced through the airwaves to reach international heights and by so doing, level the once seemingly unsurmountable playing field.
 One of such acts is Wizkid".

 Critics noted that Wizkid has introduced Afrobeats to a wider audience, paving the way for other African artists to reach international success.

 In 2021 Billboard stated that Wizkid "is the first African artist to truly make a major pop breakthrough in the United States and seems best poised to do so globally, too".
 Eromo Egbejule of The Guardian Nigeria mentioned Wizkid as an inspiration for a generation of African artists, including Tiwa Savage, Davido, Mr Eazi, Maleek Berry, Tekno and Burna Boy.